cdapio/hydrator-plugins/http-plugins/docs/HTTPPoller-realtimesource.md

 **interval:** Required The time to wait between fetching data from the URL in seconds.

-**headers:** Optional A string of header values to send in each request where the keys and values are delimited by : and each pair is delimited by a newline (\n).
+**requestHeaders:** An optional string of header values to send in each request where the keys and values are delimited by : and each pair is delimited by a newline (\n).

-**charset:** Optional The charset of the content returned by the URL.
+**charset:** The charset of the content returned by the URL.
 Defaults to UTF-8.

-**followRedirects:** Optional Set to true to follow redirects automatically.
+**followRedirects:** Whether to automatically follow redirects.
 Defaults to true.

-**connectTimeout:** Optional The time in milliseconds to wait for a connection.
+**connectTimeout:** The time in milliseconds to wait for a connection.
+Set to 0 for infinite.
 Defaults to 60000 (1 minute).

-**readTimeout:** Optional The time in milliseconds to wait for a read.
+**readTimeout:** The time in milliseconds to wait for a read.
+Set to 0 for infinite.
 Defaults to 60000 (1 minute).

 Example
 -------
 This example fetches data from a url every hour using a custom user agent:

     {
+        "name": "HTTPPoller",
         "type": "realtimesource",
-        "name": "UrlFetch",
         "properties": {
             "url": "http://api.example.com/sampleEndpoint",
             "interval": "60",
-            "headers": "User-Agent:HydratorPipeline\nAccept:application/json"
+            "requestHeaders": "User-Agent:HydratorPipeline\nAccept:application/json"
         }
     }